View MapView Map

 Brú na Bóinne

 Introduce the kids to Ireland’s ancient heritage at Brú na Bóinne.
 Start with the Brú na Bóinne Visitor Centre, where you meet the Neolithic people and see their homes, weapons, culture, and of course, tombs.
-A colourful audio-visual show of the fabled solar alignments is sure to enchant kids before they visit the real deal at Newgrange and Knowth.
-Buses run from the centre to the UNESCO World Heritage Sites, where excellent guides bring the magic of the tombs to life.
+Watch a colourful audio-visual show of the fabled solar alignments before visiting the real deal at Newgrange and Knowth.
+Buses run from the centre to the UNESCO World Heritage Sites, where excellent guides bring the tombs to life.

 Sunset behind Newgrange in County Meath